OSU-Net/cyder/docs/api/intro_curl.rst

 .. code::

-    ?i_field_lte=10
+    ?i:field_lte=10

 ~~~~~~~~~~
 startswith
 ~~~~~~~~~~
 Find all rows where the queried field starts with the search value; case sensitive.
-If you pass the query string parameter ``i_field__startswith=Go``, it would match "Go Beavs!" and "Go Beavers!", but not "go beavs", "GO BEAVS!", or "Let's go Beavers!"
+If you pass the query string parameter ``i:field__startswith=Go``, it would match "Go Beavs!" and "Go Beavers!", but not "go beavs", "GO BEAVS!", or "Let's go Beavers!"

 ~~~~~~~~~~~
 istartswith
 ~~~~~~~~~~~
 Find all rows where the queried field starts with the search value; case insensitive.
-If you pass the query string parameter ``i_field__istartswith=Go``, it would match "Go Beavs!", "Go Beavers!", "go beavs", and "GO BEAVS!", but not "Let's go Beavers!"
+If you pass the query string parameter ``i:field__istartswith=Go``, it would match "Go Beavs!", "Go Beavers!", "go beavs", and "GO BEAVS!", but not "Let's go Beavers!"

 ~~~~~~~~
 endswith
 ~~~~~~~~
 Find all rows where the queried field ends with the search value; case sensitive.
-If you pass the query string parameter ``i_field__endswith=Beavers``, it would match "Go Beavers" and "I love the Beavers", but not "GO BEAVERS", "Go Beavers!", or "I love the Beavers."
+If you pass the query string parameter ``i:field__endswith=Beavers``, it would match "Go Beavers" and "I love the Beavers", but not "GO BEAVERS", "Go Beavers!", or "I love the Beavers."

 ~~~~~~~~~
 iendswith
 ~~~~~~~~~
 Find all rows where the queried field ends with the search value; case insensitive.
-If you pass the query string parameter ``i_field__iendswith=Beavers``, it would match "Go Beavers", "I love the Beavers", and "GO BEAVERS", but not "Go Beavers!" or "I love the Beavers."
+If you pass the query string parameter ``i:field__iendswith=Beavers``, it would match "Go Beavers", "I love the Beavers", and "GO BEAVERS", but not "Go Beavers!" or "I love the Beavers."

 ~~~~~~
 isnull
 ~~~~~~
 Find all rows where the queried field is null or not null.
-If you pass the query string parameter ``i_field__isnull=False``, it would only match rows where ``field`` has a value.
+If you pass the query string parameter ``i:field__isnull=False``, it would only match rows where ``field`` has a value.